MAY 19th, 2022

 Assume that both businesses require loans from the bank.
 Business 'A' can refer to their due diligence report and precisely predict how long it will take to repay the loan.
 They can more accurately discern what to do with the loan to yield the most effective and efficient results.

 Business 'B', on the other hand, can only make loose assumptions and estimations.
-Without background knowledge, these assumptions and estimations run a higher likelihood of being incorrect.
+Without background knowledge, these assumptions and estimations are more likely to be incorrect.

 How to Write a Due Diligence Report

-Writing a due diligence report may seem as intimidating as the research portion of the investigation.
+Writing a due diligence report may seem as intimidating as the research portion of the investigation, but if you stay organized it shouldn’t be as daunting.

-The following considerations will keep you on track when drafting a report, but remember no two will be exactly the same: don’t include everything, know your audience, use a due diligence report template, reread and revise.
+The following considerations will keep you on track when drafting a report, but remember, no two will be exactly the same:

-- Don’t Include Everything.
-There is certainly a temptation to include all of the information the diligence team has gathered; however, this is not only a nearly impossible task, but also a waste of time as the executives reading your report will not have the time to work through such a cumbersome text.
-Focus on your company’s objectives (why is it engaging in M&A?) and the objectives of the report.
+• Don’t include everything.
+There is certainly a temptation to include all of the information the diligence team has gathered; however, this is a nearly impossible task—and it’s also a waste of time, as the executives won’t have the time or patience to sift through an excessively lengthy report.
+Focus on your company’s objectives (why is it engaging in M&A?) and align the content with the report’s purpose.

-- Know Your Audience.
-Building off the previous point, you must keep your target audience in the forefront of your mind when writing.
-Most likely it will be your CEO, or perhaps your CFO, reading the report; he/she is very busy and will only want to read information relevant to making a sound decision on the deal.
+• Know your audience.
+Building off the previous point, you must keep your target audience at the forefront of your mind when writing.
+Most likely, it will be your CEO, or perhaps your CFO, reading the report; he/she is very busy and will only want to read information relevant to making a sound decision on the deal.
 Again, aiming to be clear and concise will help your audience work through the report with ease and absorb the critical information.
 This being said, you might consider including an “Executive Summary” section in your report for additional C-suite level executives (or members of the board of directors) to utilize if they do not have time to digest the full report.

-- Use a Due Diligence Report Template.
+• Use a due diligence report template.
 Clearly, one of the best tips or strategies for writing a due diligence report is to use a due diligence sample document or a due diligence report template.
-These resources will support you as you write.
-While the internet is cluttered with resources related to M&A practices, it should go without saying, you will want to use a technical due diligence report template created by actual M&A practitioners.
+While the internet is cluttered with resources related to M&A practices, it should go without saying, you will want to use a technical due diligence report template created by actual M&A practitioners (Like the one included in this blog).

-- Reread and Revise (edit, edit, edit!).
+Reread and revise (edit, edit, edit!).
 As with any written work, what happens after you finish your draft is of the utmost importance.
 Editing will help ensure you accomplish the first two guidelines of not trying to include everything and knowing your target audience.
-As you revise, ask yourself if the information is related to: the operation of the company, the purchase price or purchase agreement, risks (with the company’s operations, legal standing, or retention of key personnel), and critical financial information.
+As you revise, ask yourself if the information is related to: the operation of the company, the purchase price or purchase agreement, risks (with the company’s operations, legal standing, or retention of key personnel), and critical financial information and financial statements.

-Suggestions for Writing a Due Diligence Summary Report in a Right Way
+Tips for Writing a Due Diligence Summary Report the Right Way

-- Don’t lose focus on what’s important.
-With that being said, ensure you are writing about relevant subject matter.
-While the information you are handling may be overwhelming, you want to stick to what the report is actually on.
-For instance, if you are writing a customer due diligence report, you don't need to dwell much on a business’ liabilities.
+• Don’t lose focus on what’s important.
+With that being said, make sure your writing stays aligned with the report’s purpose.
+While the volume of information you gather may be overwhelming, focus only on what’s relevant to the task at hand.
+For instance, if you’re writing a customer due diligence report, you don't need to spend much time discussing a business’s liabilities.

-- Ask questions.
+• Ask questions.
 You want to believe that a seller is honest.
-However, it is not uncommon for them to fluff information in the confidential information memorandum (CIM).
+However, it’s not uncommon for them to stretch details in the confidential information memorandum (CIM).
 Anytime you see something that looks off, ask questions.
-Additionally, you should interview people that are not directly related to the transaction for a more holistic view of a firm.
+Additionally, you should interview people who are not directly related to the transaction for a more holistic view of a firm.

-- Seek legal assistance.
-Unless you are an attorney, property manager, or investments manager, you should seek legal help and advice.
-This way, you negate the possibility of running into law, jurisdictional, or compliance issues down the line.
+• Seek legal assistance.
+Unless you’re an attorney, property manager, or investment manager, you should seek legal help and advice.
+Doing so helps you avoid potential legal, jurisdictional, or compliance issues later on.

 How Much Does A Due Diligence Report Cost?